VishalNadig/hand-gesture-controlled-turtlebot4/docs/index.rst

-Welcome to The Gesture Controlled Turtlebot 4 Documentation!
+Welcome to The Hand Gesture Controlled Turtlebot 4 Documentation!
 ===================================

 We use ROS2 Galactic to perform the gesture control for real time collaborative control of Turtlebot 4.